< Terug naar resultaten

 • 12

-Full day trek in Isalo N.P.
+Full-day trek in Isalo National Park

-We spend the day exploring Isalo National Park.
-Isalo is a vast region of wind-polished and water-scoured rock towers, deep canyons, gorges and oases often described as Eden.
-During our time here we will go walking in the magnificent Canyon des Makis in search of cheeky Ring-tailed lemurs and the Verreaux's Sifaka.
-We also visit the 'Piscine Naturelle' (natural swimming pool), a beautifully lush spot within an arid landscape, where we can swim and relax.
-Perhaps the magic is just to soak up the sheer beauty of the park, the combination of coloured eroded rock forms, strange plants and enveloping silence make this one of the most captivating places in Madagascar.
-(Please note that Isalo is a big national park and there will be a certain amount of driving involved today.
-Driving to the Canyon des Makis takes around 1.5 - 2 hours).
-Accommodation: Isalo Ranch or similarStandard Hotel
+We spend the day exploring Isalo National Park, a vast region of wind-polished and water-scoured rock towers, deep canyons, gorges and oases often described as Eden.
+If the conditions are right, we walk in the magnificent Canyon des Makis in search of cheeky ring-tailed lemurs and the Verreaux's sifaka.
+We also visit the Piscine Naturelle (natural swimming pool), a beautifully lush spot within an arid landscape, where we can swim and relax.
+The combination of coloured rock formations, strange plants and enveloping silence make this one of the most captivating places in Madagascar.
+(Please note, Isalo is a big national park and there will be a certain amount of driving involved today.
+Driving to the Canyon des Makis takes around 1hr 30min to two hours).
+Accommodation: Isalo Ranch (or similar)

 • 13

-To west coast and beaches; overnight in Ifaty beach.
+To west coast and beaches; overnight in Ifaty

-We drive to Tulear, among the dry forests of the west and the spiny desert of the south, and we pass both the 'Mahafaly tombs' and the 'Antandroy tombs', briefly observing their ornate decorations.
-Antandroy and Mahafaly are reputed to be the most impressive of all Malagasy tombs, with the Antandroy tombs being large and brightly painted, relating to the life story and wishes of the deceased.
-They are also topped with zebu skulls which were sacrificed during the funeral festivity - a ceremony of great significance.
-Mahafaly tombs are characterised by their wooden sculptures known as 'Aloalo', relating to the life of the deceased and their unfulfilled dreams, as well as their rank within the clan.
+We drive to Tulear, among the dry forests of the west and the spiny desert of the south, and we pass both the Mahafaly tombs and the Antandroy tombs, briefly observing their ornate decorations.
+Antandroy and Mahafaly are reputed to be the most impressive of all Malagasy tombs, with the Antandroy tombs large and brightly painted, relating to the life story and wishes of the deceased.
+They are also topped with the skulls of zebu sacrificed during the funeral festivity, a ceremony of great significance.
+Mahafaly tombs are characterised by their wooden sculptures known as aloalo, relating to the life of the deceased and their unfulfilled dreams, as well as their rank within the clan.
 After a brief stop in Tulear, we continue past the coastal town of Ifaty to Ifaty beach where we spend the night.
-Accommodation: Hotel de la Plage or similarStandard Hotel
+Accommodation: Hotel de la Plage (or similar)

 • 14

-Free time for relaxation or optional activities at Ifaty beach.
+Free time for relaxation or optional activities at Ifaty beach

 • 15

-Fly to Antananarivo.
+Fly to Antananarivo

-Today we transfer to Tulear airport for our flight to Antananarivo which will arrive in the afternoon.
-Depending on the flight schedule, you may have free time to explore Antananarivo on your own.Accommodation: Hotel Belvedere or similarComfortable Hotel
+Today we transfer to Tulear airport for our flight to Antananarivo, which typically arrives in the afternoon.
+Depending on the flight schedule, you may have free time to explore Antananarivo on your own.
+Accommodation: Le Chato (or similar)

 • 16

-End Antananarivo.
+End Antananarivo

 Naar boven